abbotkinneydude/hw3-lebowski-js-password-generator/README.md

 <li>Finally, the String.fromCharCode extracts the necessary strings (characters) from each operation.<br />
 <ul>his value is inherited by each hazardous function
   <li>The function finalPassword generates the final password.</li>
-  <li>The if in the <var all> += associates the surviving values (if not all of them) and passes them on to...</li>
+  <li>The if in the "var all +=" associates the surviving values (if not all of them) and passes them on to...</li>
-  <li>The loop contained in <var password> which uses math.floor and math.random to generate the char selections + the .length circonsizes them based on the previous user input.</li>
+  <li>The loop contained in "var password" which uses math.floor and math.random to generate the char selections + the .length circonsizes them based on the previous user input.</li>
   <li>the following substring validates the final selection which is passed via a return password to the write password function below.</li>
 </ul>
 </li>